Louis Ng public assembly investigation: Dos and don'ts under the Public Order Act

 In November 2019, a Hong Kong man was given a stern warning by the police and repatriated after he allegedly organised a gathering for people to air their views on the anti-extradition protests in Hong Kong.

-The event was initially held at Kimoto Gastro Bar, the man's restaurant at The Sail @ Marina Bay, but then shifted to the public area near The Promontory at Marina Boulevard.
+The event was initially held at Kimoto Gastro Bar at The Sail @ Marina Bay, but then shifted to the public area near The Promontory at Marina Boulevard.